Hyaluronic acid and I became BFF last winter.

-I know, I know, I should have done it before (in fact, you should use HA even if your skin isn’t so dry), but you know what’s it like: we never think we need something until we REALLY need it.
+I know, I know, I should have done it before (in fact, you should use HA even if your skin isn’t so dry), but you know what’s it like: you never think you need something until you REALLY need it.

 I’m totally crazy about hyaluronic acid now, so I was really excited to find a makeup primer that uses it as a blurring ingredient.
 I’m talking about Deciem Hylamide HA Blur Prismatic Blurring Surface Hydrator.

-Now, if you read UK beauty blogs, you know that everyone is raving about this because finally someone came up with a primer without silicones that gets the job done, and done very well.
+If you read UK beauty blogs, you know that everyone is raving about Hylamide HA Blur because finally someone came up with a primer without silicones that gets the job done, and done very well.

 The lock in moisture part, though, is spot on.
 I’m obsessed with hyaluronic acid because it is SO hydrating.
 It can attract from the environment, and bind to the skin, up to 1000 times its weight in water.